 If you decide to replace your timber windows with new double glazed timber windows, there are a number of things to bear in mind to ensure the new windows are as energy efficient as possible.

-How well it keeps out the wind: The effective heat loss due to air penetration as L e.g. 0.01 W/(m²·K).
+How well it keeps out the wind: The effective heat loss due to air penetration, e.g. 0.01 W/(m²·K).
 The lower the air infiltration rate the less heat is lost through leaky windows.

 How well your glazing allows the sun to heat your home: Solar panels aren’t the only way to make use of the rays of sunshine that stream through our home.
 Solar heat gain (or g values) demonstrate how much solar heat passes through your window.
 The higher the percentage, the more solar heat passes through, effectively helping to heat your home up for free.